Pete Stark: Death

 Stark died at his home in Harwood, Maryland, on January 24, 2020, at the age of 88, from leukemia.
 His successor in Congress, Eric Swalwell, issued a statement:

 Pete Stark gave decades of public service to East Bay residents as a voice in Congress for working people...
-His knowledge of policy, particularly regarding health care, and his opposition to unnecessary wars demonstrated his deep care for his constituents.
+His knowledge of policy, particularly regarding healthcare, and his opposition to unnecessary wars demonstrated his deep care for his constituents.
 Our community mourns his loss.